ariovistus/pyd/docs/source/classes.rst

 Notes on wrapped operators
     * only one overload is permitted per operator; however OpBinary and OpBinaryRight may "share" an operator.
-    * PyD only supports opSlice, opSliceAssign if both of their two indeces are implicitly convertable to Py_ssize_t.
+    * PyD only supports opSlice, opSliceAssign if both of their two indices are implicitly convertable to Py_ssize_t.
 This is a limitation of the Python/C API.
 Note this means the zero-argument form of opSlice (:code:`foo[]`) cannot be wrapped.